sgtPepper109/finalProject/README.md

 -------------------------------------------------------------
 > ## Dataset:
 Download the dataset from https://www.kaggle.com/datasets/balraj98/deepglobe-road-extraction-dataset \
-and place the images data in the parent directory inside a folder named 'data'
+and place the images data in the parent directory and inside a folder named 'data'

 To get started, create an anaconda environment with python version 3.9.13
 ```python